ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     Review the details for the segment.
 If necessary, [edit a segment](information-barriers-edit-segments-policies.md.md#edit-a-segment), and then re-use the `Start-InformationBarrierPoliciesApplication` cmdlet.

-    If you are still having issues with your information barrier policy, contact support.
+    **If you are still having issues with your information barrier policy, contact support**.

 ## Issue: Communications are allowed between users who should be blocked in Microsoft Teams

-In this case, although information barriers are defined, active, and applied, people who should be prevented from communicating with each other are somehow able to in Microsoft Teams.
+In this case, although information barriers are defined, active, and applied, people who should be prevented from communicating with each other are somehow able to chat with and call each other in Microsoft Teams.

 ### What to do